osinstom/osinstom.github.io/en/_posts/2020-02-05-my-takeways-from-c-traps-and-pitfalls.md

 What authors recommend to look at regarding portability?
 * Case sensitivness - not all platforms/compilers are sensitive to case in names of variables/functions.
 * Size of integers - the size is architecture-dependent.
 Usually we have 32 bit for integers, 16 bit for *short*, etc. However, it is not guaranteed.
+* Converting char to int - it is not defined if a character should be transformed to unsigned or signed integer.
+If one wants to force conversion to unsigned integer it is better to declare *unsigned char*.
+In this case, extra bit positions should be filled with zeros.
+If casting from *char* it depends on implementation - a compiler may convert it to signed or unsigned integer.
+*